 We have seen first-hand how internet scams and hoaxes can draw attention away from children who are desperately in need of support, and how people who thought they were helping others have lost vast quantities of money to scammers and organised crime rings.

-Scammers prey on innocent people with no remorse for their actions – the risk to the scammer is minimal, but the consequences for the victim can be life-altering and devastating.
-Through emotional and financial abuse, scammers have the power to destroy lives.
+Scammers prey on innocent people – usually Christians, Jewish and Gay people – with no remorse for their actions.
+The risk to the scammer is minimal, but the consequences for the victim can be life-altering and devastating.
+Through emotional and financial abuse, scammers have the power to destroy lives and they do.

 THE NATURE OF SCAMS